AbsurdlyUnique/CipherSense/AES.md

                 LIKELY_ENCRYPTED_OR_COMPRESSED,
                 LIKELY_NOT_ENCRYPTED,
                 FILE_TOO_SMALL,
-                ERROR_READING
+                ERROR_READING // Indicates file I/O or other runtime errors
             } assessment = Result::ASSESSMENT_UNKNOWN;
             bool chi_squared_passed = false; // Result of check_chi_squared_uniformity
         };

+        // Returns FileStats.
+Check FileStats.assessment for errors or results.
-        // Option 1: Return error states via the struct FileStats analyze_file_randomness(const std::string& file_path);
+        FileStats analyze_file_randomness(const std::string& file_path);

-        // Option 2: Throw exceptions on file errors (alternative design)
-        // FileStats analyze_file_randomness_throwing(const std::string& file_path);
         ```

-    *   **Error Handling Strategy:** A decision is needed on how file I/O errors are communicated.
-Returning an error code/state within the `FileStats::assessment` enum simplifies usage by avoiding mandatory `try-catch` blocks for the caller.
-Alternatively, throwing standard exceptions (e.g., `std::runtime_error` or custom exceptions derived from `std::exception`) can provide more detailed error information but requires callers to implement exception handling.
+    *   **Error Handling Strategy:** As decided above, file I/O errors (e.g., file not found, permission denied) or other runtime issues during analysis should result in the function returning a `FileStats` object with the `assessment` member set to `Result::ERROR_READING`.
+Callers should check this member before interpreting other fields like `shannon_entropy` or `chi_squared_statistic`.
 *   **Small File Handling:** A check for minimum file size (e.g., `total_bytes < 4096`) should be implemented early in the analysis function.
 If the threshold is not met, the function should return immediately with the `Result::FILE_TOO_SMALL` assessment.
-*   **Performance:** The byte-by-byte reading approach prioritizes memory safety and simplicity over absolute maximum throughput.
-While sufficient for many use cases, if performance profiling indicates this is a bottleneck for very large files, optimizations like reading larger blocks into a buffer could be considered later.
+*   **Performance:** The initial plan utilizes a byte-by-byte reading approach (`std::ifstream::get()`).
+This prioritizes implementation simplicity and predictable memory usage, which is often suitable for library functions.
+However, it incurs significant overhead due to the potential for frequent system calls.
+If performance profiling indicates this method is a bottleneck for large files, **it should be refactored** to use buffered reading.
+Reading the file in larger chunks (e.g., 4KB, 64KB, or aligned with filesystem block sizes) into a temporary buffer and processing the bytes from that buffer drastically reduces system call frequency and typically yields substantial performance improvements.

 ## 5. Limitations

 It is important to acknowledge the inherent limitations of this statistical approach:

-*   **Encryption vs. Compression:** The method cannot reliably differentiate between strongly encrypted data and effectively compressed data (e.g., `.zip`, `.gz`, `.bz2`), as both tend towards high entropy and uniform byte distributions.
+*   **Encryption vs. Compression:** While the preliminary header check aims to identify common compressed formats, the underlying statistical tests (Entropy, Chi-squared) themselves cannot reliably differentiate between strongly encrypted data and *other* effectively compressed data (e.g., formats without common magic numbers, or custom compression schemes) if the header check fails.
 *   **Cipher Agnosticism:** The detection identifies statistical randomness characteristic of *most* strong modern ciphers, not specifically AES.
-Other ciphers (e.g., ChaCha20, Twofish) producing pseudo-random output will likely be flagged similarly.
+Other ciphers (e.g., ChaCha20, Twofish) producing pseudo-random output will likely be flagged similarly if they pass the header check.
 *   **Inability to Verify Correctness:** A file passing the randomness checks only suggests the *presence* of encryption or compression, not its *cryptographic soundness*.
 Weak implementations (e.g., insecure modes like ECB, flawed key generation, improper IV usage) might still produce statistically random output but offer little actual security.
 *   **No Key/Parameter Information:** The analysis provides no information regarding the encryption key, initialization vector (IV), mode of operation, or padding scheme used.
 *   **Threshold Sensitivity:** The specific numerical thresholds used for entropy (e.g., > 7.9) and the Chi-squared critical value (based on α = 0.05) are heuristic.
 Optimal values may vary depending on the types of files being analyzed and might require empirical tuning based on testing with a representative dataset.